 3. How Much to Charge

-The question of prices is the most common I’ve encountered with trainers so I’d like to address it first.
-And one of the most common (and financially fatal) mistakes trainers make is pricing their services too low.
+One of the most common (and financially fatal) mistakes trainers make is pricing their services too low.

 People unconsciously use price as an indicator of quality, so charge a fair price for your services.
 People value what they pay for, and to the level they have to sacrifice to obtain it.
 When we give something away for free, can we act surprised when people treat it as worthless?